loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 ```
 Unhandled error in GET /product/ink-pen: 404 Error: Controller method not found: ProductController.getDetails
 ```

+Learn more about acceptance testing in [Test your individual REST API endpoints](./Testing-your-application.html#test-your-individual-rest-api-endpoints) from Testing your application.

 ### Write a unit-test for the new controller method